piumi-weragoda/QuickBite-Mobile-App/README.md

 ## 🧾 Project Description

-**BitesDash** is a feature-rich mobile food delivery app aimed at offering users a fast, convenient, and modern way to order meals from local restaurants.
+**QuickBite** is a feature-rich mobile food delivery app aimed at offering users a fast, convenient, and modern way to order meals from local restaurants.
 The app supports full cart functionality, user authentication, and real-time order tracking.

 ### 🎯 Main Goals